 Back when I was painting pools, we were very careful to prep pools properly and diligently.
 Nonetheless, about one out of ten paint jobs went bad.
 Soon after painting, we’d have blisters, or peeling and flaking paint.
 The result of a bad bond, or bad paint, or too much moisture in the air – never quite sure.
 But, the fact remains, not every paint job will be a success, and some might even fail miserably.

-Plaster jobs can fail too – there are lots of different problems that can occur with pool plaster.
+Plaster jobs can fail too – small and big, there are lots of different problems that can occur with pool plaster.
 Spot etching, where pits and pockmarks occur.
 Delaminations, where large sections fall off the wall, or lift up from the floor – bond failure.
 Depending on the mix ratios, application temperature and speed, curing, and chemical care after the plaster job – you may see variations in hue, streaking, or trowel burn.
-I have had almost an equal number (1 in 10) plaster jobs that have some serious defects, to the point where we have had to replaster the pool, to keep the customer happy.
+I have had almost an equal number (1 in 10) plaster jobs that have some serious defects, some to the point where we have had to replaster the pool, to keep the customer happy.

 Round 7 – ends in a tie.
 Both pool paint and pool plaster can fail.
 But that won’t happen to you, I’m almost sure of it!